-100s of S. Koreans to enter North to reunite with loved ones
+South Koreans enter North to reunite with kin split by war

 The limited number of reunions cannot meet the demands of divided family members, who are now mostly in their 80s and 90s, South Korean officials say.
 More than 75,000 of the 132,000 South Koreans who have applied to participate in reunions have died, according to the Seoul ministry.

-Analysts say North Korea sees the reunions as an important bargaining chip with the South, and doesn’t want them expanded because they give its people better awareness of the outside world.
+Analysts say North Korea sees the reunions as an important bargaining chip and doesn’t want them expanded because they give its people better awareness of the outside world.
 While South Korea uses a computerized lottery to pick participants for the reunions, North Korea is believed to choose based on loyalty to its authoritarian leadership.

-Kim reported from Seoul.
+Chang reported from Goseong, South Korea.
 AP writer Hyung-jin Kim in Seoul contributed to this report.